sharife/goldenthread-v2/site/content/productions/reorient-2009.md

 cast:
   heading: Cast & Crew
   items:
-    - name: Yussef El Guindi
-      credit: Playwright
-      bio: "**Yussef El Guindi**’smost recent productions: *Jihad Jones and the Kalashnikov Babes*, produced at Golden Thread Productions in San Francisco, at InterAct Theater in Philadelphia, and at Kitchen Dog theater in Dallas, as part of the National New Play Network. *Our
-        Enemies: Lively Scenes of Love and Combat*, produced by Silk Road Theatre Project in Chicago, where it was Jeff Nominated, and was among the six finalists for the 2009 American Theater Critics Associations Steinberg/ New Play Award.
-The American Theater Critics Association has also given it the 2009 M. Elizabeth Osborn Award.
-Other productions:*Back of the Throat* was winner of the 2004 Northwest Playwrights’ Competition held by Theater Schmeater.
-It won L.A.
-Weekly’s Excellence in Playwriting Award for 2006.
-It was also nominated for the 2006 American Theater Critics Associations Steinberg/ New Play Award, and was voted Best New Play of 2005 by the Seattle Times.
-It was first staged by San Francisco’s Thick Description and Golden Thread Productions; then later presented in various theaters around the country including The Flea Theater in New York.
-Another play of his,*Ten Acrobats in an Amazing Leap of Faith*, staged by Silk Road Theatre Project, won the After Dark Award for Best New Play in Chicago in 2006.
-        His two-related one-acts,*Acts of Desire*, were staged by the Fountain Theatre in Los Angeles.*Back of the Throat*, and the two related one-acts, now titled, Such a *Beautiful Voice is Sayeeda’s* and *Karima’s City*, have been published by Dramatists Play Service.
-The latter one-acts have also been included in The Best American Short
-        Plays: 2004-2005, published by Applause Books.
-His play,*Ten Acrobats in an Amazing Leap of Faith*, is to be included in Salaam/Peace: An Anthology of Middle-Eastern-American Playwrights, to be published by TCG in 2009.
-Yussef holds an MFA from Carnegie-Mellon University and was playwright-in-residence at Duke University."
-    - name: Naomi Wallace
-      credit: Playwright
-      bio: "**Naomi Wallace**'s work has been produced in the United Kingdom, Europe and the United States.
-Her major plays include One Flea Spare, In the Heart of America, Slaughter City, The Trestle at Pope Lick Creek, Things of Dry Hours and The Fever Chart: Three Short Visions of the Middle East.
-Her work has received the Susan Smith Blackburn Prize, the Kesselring Prize, the Fellowship of Southern Writers Drama Award, and an Obie.
-She is also a recipient of the MacArthur \"Genius\" Fellowship.
-        Her award-winning film Lawn Dogs is available on DVD.
-Her new film, The War Boys, co-written with Bruce Mcleod, will be released in 2009.
-        Wallace is writing new plays for the Public Theatre, Oregon Shakespeare Festival and Clean Break of London."
     - name: Torange Yeghiazarian
       credit: Playwright & Director
       bio: "**Torange Yeghiazarian** writes, directs and acts for the theatre.
 She is